shipyardapp/Shipyard-Documentation/docs/troubleshooting.md

 It is sometimes difficult to remember all of the files that would be available to your Vessels in a Fleet.
 We recommend this guide to [list all available files](how-tos/fleets/see-all-files.md) so you can better visualize the file names.

 ## Miscellaneous Issues
-If you are having weird performance issues in Shipyard, we have a few steps you can try to rectify those issues.
+If you are having weird performance issues in Platform, we have a few steps you can try to rectify those issues.

 1. Perform a hard refresh of your browser.
 Click your specific browser below for the key strokes needed to perform a hard refresh.